mergewayhq/mergeway-cli/docs/arch/cli-behavior.md

 - `mw type list`
   - Lists type identifiers defined in the configuration.
 - `mw type show <type>`
-  - Prints the effective schema for a type, including identifier metadata, field definitions, and file patterns.
+  - Prints the effective schema for a type, including identifier metadata, field definitions, and file patterns pulled from the entity spec.
   - Accepts `--format` to output JSON or YAML.

 ### 3. Object CRUD